PamirGhimire/visualServoing_ROSProject/README.md

 ### scripts

 This folder contains all the cpp files to run the code in real world or Gazebo.

-### model

-This folder contains all the files concerning the template to track.

 ### world